 It also had an underlying sense of the schisming, fracturing, crossing over and fragmenting of time, in a manner that brought to mind both Sapphire & Steel and some more hauntological concerns.

-This was not all that unsurprising when I read that The Living And The Dead was co-created by Life On Mars and Ashes To Ashes writers/creators Ashley Pharaoh and Mathew Graham, both of which series were almost like a mainstream take on hauntology and which dealt with travelling and possible portals through the fabric time.
+This was not all that unsurprising when I read that The Living And The Dead was co-created by Life On Mars and Ashes To Ashes writers/co-creator Ashley Pharaoh, both of which series were almost like a mainstream take on hauntology and which dealt with travelling and possible portals through the fabric of time.